aodn/spatial-search/README.md

 # Configuration
 Ensure that spatial search is configured to index the desired GeoNetwork instance.
 See `geonetwork.search.serverURL` and `geonetwork.index.serverURL` in [Config.groovy](grails-app/conf/Config.groovy)

+## Indexing New Layers
+For a layer to be indexed Spatial Search needs to know a little about it.
+[Read this](https://github.com/aodn/spatial-search/wiki/Tips) to see how to do that and [read this](https://github.com/aodn/spatial-search/wiki/History,-or-Why-Do-I-Need-To-Add-A-Migration%3F) to know the history behind this need.

 # Usage
 The API consists of the following functions with corresponding URLs.